pubkey/rxdb/docs-src/dev-mode.md

 # Dev Mode

-The dev-mode plugin adds many checks and validations to RxDB.
+The dev-mode plugin adds checks and validations to RxDB which provide use feedback during development, including:
-This ensures that you use the RxDB API properly and so the dev-mode plugin should always be used when using RxDB in development mode.

-- Adds readable error messages.
+- Adds readable error messages in the console.
 - Ensures that `readonly` JavaScript objects are not accidentally mutated.
-- Adds validation check for validity of schemas, queries, ORM methods and document fields.
-  - **NOTICE**: The `dev-mode` plugin does not perform schema checks against the data see [schema validation](./schema-validation.md) for that.
+- Checks for validity of schemas, queries, ORM methods and document fields (but note that data will not be validated against the scheme, see [schema validation](./schema-validation.md) for that).

-**IMPORTANT**: The dev-mode plugin will increase your build size and decrease the performance.
-It must **always** be used in development.
-You should **never** use it in production.
+**IMPORTANT**: The dev-mode plugin will increase your build size and decrease performance.
+It should **always** be used in development, but **never** use it in production.

 ```javascript
 import { addRxPlugin } from 'rxdb';